 Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, has funding for four one-year advanced radiology fellowship positions each year.

 We have multiple potential fellowship tracks and expect each fellow to specialize in one major area.
-In some instances, individuals can elect to major in two areas.
-A major in an area generally requires that you spend at least 50 percent of your clinical time in that area.
+In some instances, you can elect to major in two areas.

-Each fellow applies to the fellowship based on the fellowship track in which he or she is primarily interested (one or two major interests).
+You apply to the fellowship based on the fellowship track in which you are primarily interested (one or two major interests).

 The specific areas (major or minor areas) of possible focus are: